This Looks Like That... Does it? Shortcomings of Latent Space Prototype Interpretability in Deep Networks: Head on Stomach Experiment

-For a single run of this experiment, we consider a ProtoPNet with convolutional backbone $f$, a correctly classified test image $\mathbf{x}$, and a chosen prototype $\textbf{p}_l$.
+\textbf{Methodology: }For a single run of this experiment, we consider a ProtoPNet with convolutional backbone $f$, a correctly classified test image $\mathbf{x}$, and a chosen prototype $\textbf{p}_l$.
 Furthermore, $S$ denotes the set of pixels in the latent representation of $\mathbf{x}$ with the highest similarities to $\textbf{p}_l$ and $S_{\text{noisy}}$ is the set of latent pixels we want to move the highest similarity to.
-Lastly, $g_{\textbf{p}_l}(\mathbf{z})$ denotes the similarity map between prototype $\textbf{p}_l$ and latent representation $\mathbf{z}$ where each entry in $g_{\textbf{p}_l}(\mathbf{z})$ is computed with the similarity score in Equation~\ref{eq:similarity}.
-To achieve our goal, we formulate the following objective function:
+Lastly, $g_{\textbf{p}_l}(\mathbf{z})$ denotes the similarity map between prototype $\textbf{p}_l$ and latent representation $\mathbf{z}$ where each entry in $g_{\textbf{p}_l}(\mathbf{z})$ is computed with the similarity score in Eq.~\eqref{eq:similarity}.
+To achieve our goal, we formulate the following objective:

-The objective encourages high similarity between the latent pixels at the positions in $S_{\text{noisy}}$ and prototype $\textbf{p}_l$ while reducing similarity between the latent pixels at positions in $S$ and $\textbf{p}_l$.
+which encourages high similarity between the latent pixels at the positions in $S_{\text{noisy}}$ and prototype $\textbf{p}_l$ while reducing similarity between the latent pixels at positions in $S$ and $\textbf{p}_l$.
 This allows us to state the full optimization problem:

 where the constraint makes sure that the noise stays small.